demisto/content/Packs/XSOARContentUpdateNotifications/Playbooks/playbook-Content_Update_Manager_README.md

     1) Creating a new incident with the type **Content Update Manager**.
     2) Inserting the pack names you want to check and update.
     3) Inserting one of the following: Email/ Slack username/ Slack channel to get notified in the process and choose whether to trigger the auto-update flow.
-- Configure a Cortex XSOAR job using ###documentation link
+- Configure a Cortex XSOAR job using [Jobs](https://xsoar.pan.dev/docs/incidents/incident-jobs#create-a-job).

 ## Configuration & Dependencies